Popular LLMs

 Llama 3.3 70B Instruct Meta Open weight Efficient self-hosted quality, matches 3.1 405B at much lower cost Needs good inference stack for throughput Download

-Mistral Large 2 Mistral AI Closed High-quality enterprise assistants Smaller ecosystem vs hyperscalers API access
+Mistral Large 3 Mistral AI Open weight multimodal Advanced general-purpose with open weights available Smaller ecosystem vs hyperscalers API + weights

-Mistral Small Mistral AI Closed small Fast cost-efficient chat Limited depth on advanced reasoning API access
+Mistral Small 4 Mistral AI Closed small Unified instruction-following, reasoning, and coding Limited depth on advanced reasoning API access

-Codestral Mistral AI Code-specialized Code generation and completion Narrower general language strength Download
+Devstral 2 Mistral AI Code-specialized open Software engineering and code review Narrower general language strength API access

 Qwen3 32B Instruct Alibaba Open weight Strong open-weight multilingual assistant quality Regional compliance and policy review required Model hub